Le Cordon Bleu Logo

-The 28-year-old, who was born and raised on Borneo Island in Malaysia, spent three years studying and working in Australia before moving to Thailand to open modern European restaurant, Mia.
+The 28-year-old, who was born and raised on Borneo Island in Malaysia, spent three years studying and working in Australia before moving to Thailand to open modern European establishment, Mia.
 She said it was her time at Le Cordon Bleu Sydney that gave her the skills and ability to take her career to new heights.

 “I knew from very early on that I wanted to be a chef, but being at Le Cordon Bleu was the first time that I was surrounded by like-minded people who shared that same passion and love for food,” Michelle said.
 “I met people from all walks of life who were connected through the same thing…it was a very special time for me.”